Gabesarch/CarlaMultiview/README.md

 # CarlaMultiview

+Requires carla97

+Clone this repo in <path_to_carla_97>/PythonAPI/examples

+cd <path_to_carla_97>/PythonAPI/examples/CarlaMultiview

+Make sure this egg file path is correct with respect to the CarlaMultiview repo: ../../carla/dist/carla-*%d.%d-%s.egg.
+If not, change it in the python file.

+Run any script.

 Possible issues:

 If you get b'' in output, then that means there is a carla server already running that you need to kill